shubinmi/Ant/README.md

-# Ant framework - a small php tool for big purpose.
+# Ant framework
+## A small php tool for big purpose

 The concept - to know its place and purpose.
 The rule of this framework - to be flexible and not to be intrusive.